Wildboar-Software/directory/apps/meerkat-docs/docs/authorization.md

 and permit all writes to `C=US,ST=FL,L=Tampa` even though the rule permitting it is external and superior to your DSA.
-The creation of an Autonomous Administrative Point (AAP) that halts the propagation of access control rules (ACI items, for instance) from superior DSAs would preven this behavior.
+The creation of an Autonomous Administrative Point (AAP) that halts the propagation of access control rules (ACI items, for instance) from superior DSAs would prevent this behavior.

 ## Recommendation Access Control